a-Fig/Blackjack-On-Chain/README.md

 # Blackjack-On-Chain
 Blackjack-On-Chain is a decentralized application (dApp) that brings the popular game of Blackjack onto the blockchain.
 This project leverages smart contracts to ensure transparency, fairness, and immutability for all players.
-Built on the Arbitrum network, the system utilizes Chainlink VRF for true randomness, ensuring trustless gameplay.
+Built for EVM-chains with specific arbitrum integration

 ## Features
 Decentralized Gameplay: All game logic is handled on-chain, ensuring fairness and trust.